Koosh0610/gpt-clone/README.md

 # Prompt based Memory Management using JSON files

 ## Overview
-This project is a Streamlit-based LLM app that leverages the Groq LLM to provide an AI-powered chatbot.
-The system supports user profiling, chat history management, and context-aware responses.
+This project is an attempt to replicate to the memory feature present in the ChatGPT interface without relying on comlex retrieval techniques and frameworks.

 ## Features
 - **Conversational AI**: Uses the DeepSeek-R1-Distill-LLaMA-70B model for chat responses.